 History of the Castle and the Family of Merode

-Several legends, more or less serious, would place the origin of the family before 1065.
+Several legends, more or less severe, would place the origin of the family before 1065.

 One of them, without any historical basis, would relate to Merovius, founder and first king of the Merovingian dynasty.
 In 451, under the banner of the Roman patrician Aetius, he defeated Attila near Chalons in Champagne and obliged the Huns to retreat beyond the Rhine.